psychemedia/storytelling-notes/fire-bird-vassiissa.md

 They came to the Tzar's palace, and the young archer leapt from the horse of power and carried the Princess into the palace.
 Great was the joy of the Tzar; but it did not last for long.

-"Go, sound the trumpets for our wedding," he said to his servants; " let all the bells be rung."
+"Go, sound the trumpets for our wedding," he said to his servants; "let all the bells be rung."

 The bells rang out and the trumpets sounded, and at the noise of the horns and the ringing of the bells the Princess Vasilissa woke up and looked about her.

-"What is this ringing of bells," says she, " and this noise of trumpets?
+"What is this ringing of bells," says she, "and this noise of trumpets?
 And where, oh, where is the blue sea, and my little silver boat with its golden oars?"
 And the Princess put her hand to her eyes.

-"The blue sea is far away," says the Tzar, " and for your little silver boat I give you a golden throne.
+"The blue sea is far away," says the Tzar, "and for your little silver boat I give you a golden throne.
 The trumpets sound for our wedding, and the bells are ringing for our joy."

 But the Princess turned her face away from the Tzar; and there was no wonder in that, for he was old, and his eyes were not kind.